 Adrenalectomy — Surgical removal of the adrenal glands (adrenalectomy) is a final measure that is sometimes recommended if other treatments are not successful.
 It may be chosen earlier if the patient is extremely ill and the high cortisol levels need to be normalized immediately.
 Adrenalectomy stops excess cortisol production but requires that you begin lifelong daily glucocorticoid and mineralocorticoid replacement therapy.
-(See "Patient information: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary insufficiency'.)
+(See "Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)", section on 'Primary adrenal insufficiency'.)

 ECTOPIC ACTH SYNDROME